Szandor72/logger/README.md

 # An attempt at an Apex Logger Service for the Salesforce Lightning Platform

-Leverages Platform Events to store Log information and uses `Custom Metadata Records` or `Custom Permissions` to control behaviour thereof.
+Leverages Platform Events to persist Log information  as 'Debug Entries' and uses `Custom Metadata Records` and `Custom Permissions` to configure what is logged for whom.
 Automatically detects current class and method name as well as current line and column.
+If setup to trace classes only, will save only information from that class and ignore everything else.
 Triggers logged with a pair of `Logger.logTrigger(Trigger.getOperationType)` (see below) will log each operation type seperately.
-E.g. AFTER_INSERT and BEFORE_INSERT will get two separate Log Entries.
+E.g. AFTER_INSERT and BEFORE_INSERT will get two separate Debug Entries.

 ## Screenshots